alastria/alastria-node-besu/docs/binary-installation.md

 Feb 21 09:36:30 a266vmsl besu[29536]: 2024-02-21 09:36:30.531+00:00 | EthScheduler-Timer-0 | INFO  | FullSyncTargetManager | No sync target, waiting for peers.
 Current peers: 0

 ```
-### Update static nodes

-Once the Besu node is running we have to check periodically if there're some nodes that have been replaced, in order to do so, we can execute the updateStaticNodes script.
-We can execute the command manually or, on the other hand, we can set a task in crontab to be executed every hour (or another time frame)

-# TODO

 We are done.
 Now, we will have the followings available: